 Keras

-We have added three new callbacks for Keras and TensorFlow users, available from wandb v0.13.4.
+W&B has three callbacks for Keras, available from wandb v0.13.4.
 For the legacy WandbCallback scroll down.

-WandbMetricsLogger : Use this callback for Experiment Tracking.
-It will log your training and validation metrics along with system metrics to Weights and Biases.
+• WandbMetricsLogger : Use this callback for Experiment Tracking.
+It logs your training and validation metrics along with system metrics to Weights and Biases.

-WandbEvalCallback: This base callback will log model predictions to Weights and Biases Tables for interactive visualization.
+• WandbEvalCallback: This base callback logs model predictions to Weights and Biases Tables for interactive visualization.

 • Make it easy for Keras users to modify the callback by subclassing it to support their niche use case.